 1. Introduce appropriate chewing toys

-If your dog is determined to chew, try introducing some appropriate chew toys and items to the home.
+If your dog is determined to chew, try introducing some appropriate chew toys and items.
 Try swapping them out too.
-By this I mean don’t have them all out at once, put some away, and change them up regularly, (apart from your dog’s favourite), so he has different toys to play with and explore.
+By this I mean don’t have them all out at once, put some away, and change them up occasionally (apart from your dog’s favourite) so he has different toys to explore.
 Encourage your dog to chew on these rather than on his bed or any other inappropriate items.

 Apart from chew toys, dental chew sticks work well, and, if you’re comfortable giving your dog bones, these can also be beneficial.
-Just remember to remove any pieces of bone that could be small enough to swallow, and stay away from bones that splinter easily, such as chicken bones.
+Just remember to remove any pieces of bone that could be small enough to swallow, and stay away from bones that splinter easily, like chicken bones.